For the first time since the early 1990s, Columbia-Shuswap Regional District Area B is getting a new director.

 As part of the Mountaineer’s coverage of the upcoming municipal election we have asked Area B director candidates a series of questions covering a wide-variety of issues likely to be central in the upcoming election.
 The series features verbatim answers written by the candidates.

-In this third edition of the Mountaineer’s question and answer series we asked Electoral Area B director candidates to consider the following:
+In this fifth edition of the Mountaineer’s question and answer series we asked Electoral Area B director candidates to consider the following questions:

 Here are the candidates’ responses: